iotaledger/tips/text/0038-output-types-for-tokenization-and-sc/0038-output-types-for-tokenization-and-sc.md

 The feeless nature of IOTA makes it inherently impossible to implement smart contracts on layer 1.
 A smart contract platform shall not only be capable of executing smart contracts, but also to limit their resource usage and make users pay validators for the used resources.
 IOTA has no concept of validators, neither fees.
-While it would technically be possible to run eUTXO smart contracts on the layer 1 Tangle, it is not possible to properly charge users for executing them.
+While it would technically be possible to run EUTXO smart contracts on the layer 1 Tangle, it is not possible to properly charge users for executing them.

 The current design aims to combine the best of both worlds: Scalable and feeless layer 1 and  Turing-complete smart